 Figure 1 - Location Map of IGO's Belt-scale Exploration Projects and Operations

-The newly consolidated Paterson Project in Western Australia has been formed through JV agreements with Encounter Resources Limited, Metals X Limited, and Antipa Minerals Ltd, and additionally the staking of 100% IGO tenements (Figure 2).
-The combined tenure is now a belt-scale opportunity to find and develop Tier-1 sediment-hosted copper-cobalt and intrusion-related copper-gold deposits.
-The consolidation comprises 6,850 km2 of tenure, which is second only in the region to exploration major Rio Tinto.
+The recently consolidated Paterson Copper Project in Western Australia has been formed through Joint Venture (JV) agreements with Encounter Resources Limited, Cyprium Metals Limited, and Antipa Minerals Ltd, and additionally the staking of 100% IGO tenements (Figure 2).
+The combined tenure is now a belt-scale opportunity to find and develop Tier-1 sediment-hosted copper (+/- cobalt) and intrusion-related copper-gold deposits.
+The consolidation comprises 6,671km2 of tenure, which is second only in the region to mining supermajor Rio Tinto.

-IGO commenced exploration in the Paterson Province in 2018 through an agreement with Encounter Resources on the Yeneena JV, which provided IGO the opportunity to test several new exploration methods that had not previously been applied in the area.
-These methods, including magnetotellurics (MT) and ultrasensitive regolith geochemistry have proven successful, encouraging IGO to expand its ground position in the region through recent earn-in and joint ventures with Metals X in the Throssell Range and Antipa in the northern Paterson.
-IGO’s 100%-staked tenements cover part of the Tarcunyah Group, south of the Encounter Resources tenements.
+IGO commenced exploration in the Paterson Province in 2018 through an agreement with Encounter Resources on the Yeneena JV, which provided IGO the opportunity to test several new exploration methods that had not previously been applied in the region.
+These methods, including magnetotellurics (MT) and ultrasensitive fine fraction soil geochemistry, have proven successful, encouraging IGO to expand its ground position in the region through earn-in and joint ventures with Cyprium Metals (previously Metals X) in the Throssell Range and Antipa Minerals in the northern Paterson.
+IGO’s 100%-staked tenements cover part of the Tarcunyah Group, southwest of the Encounter Resources JV tenements.
 IGO considers that these rocks are of comparable age, composition, and structural setting to those in the Throssell Range.
 However, until now this area and its rocks have been completely overlooked as likely hosts for world-class copper deposits.

 Figure 2 - Map of Paterson Province geology relative to IGO's joint ventures/tenements and major deposits/mines in the area